amoeba/spark-accelerators-demo/README.md

 +- *(1) Scan OneRowRelation[]
 ```

-This next bit is taken from the [Comet Installation Guide](https://datafusion.apache.org/comet/user-guide/installation.html) and does a nice job showing (1) logging in the case of fallbacks and (2) how Comet takes over parts of a plan, pushing a filter down into its Parquet scanner.
+This next bit is taken from the [Comet Installation Guide](https://datafusion.apache.org/comet/user-guide/installation.html) and does a nice job showing (1) logging in the case of fallbacks and (2) how Comet takes over parts of a plan, pushing a filter down into its native Parquet scanner.

 ```scala
 scala> (0 until 10).toDF("a").write.mode("overwrite").parquet("/tmp/test")